Hutrison/SelfAssessment/Skills/JavaScript.md

   - `...rest`: 🖐️ used
   - `typeof`: 🖐️ used
   - Destructuring: 🖐️ used
-  - Generators: 👂 heard
+  - Generators: 🖐️ used
-  - Iterators: 👂 heard
+  - Iterators: 🖐️ used
   - Async generator: 👂 heard
   - Async iterator: 👂 heard
   - Chaining: 🖐️ used
-  - Optional chaining
+  - Optional chaining: 🖐️ used
   - IIFE: 🖐️ used
-  - Async IIFE
+  - Async IIFE: 🖐️ used
   - `global`: 🖐️ used
   - `globalThis`: 👂 heard
   - `window`: 🖐️ used